Dagic-zewdu/vue-node/README.md

   `https://vue-node-test.onrender.com/api`

-Note that their is one user registered with the email and password `{"email":"xxx@gmail.com","Password":"abcd1234"`
+Note:- that their is one user registered with the email and password `{"email":"xxx@gmail.com","Password":"abcd1234"`

 | Endpoint | `/authentication`  |
 | :-----:  | :-: |